MerlinDesigns/hardware/em-controller-2/README.md

 control of directional input.

 ## How can I get my own?
-The current version of this controller is handwired, so some soldering equipment and skill is required.
-Currently, the shell and internals are 3D printed.
-A PCB version of the right-handed variant is in the works.
+Some soldering equipment and skill is required for both the handwired and the PCB version.
+The handwired variants are entirely 3D printed and then soldered with wires, the PCB version can be ordered from the PCB production service of your choice but will still require some soldering of components.

 There are a few variants to decide between when building your own controller.
 First of all, there is the decision whether you want to build the left-handed (southpaw)